Spatial superposition for a two-dimensional matter-wave interferometer in an inverted harmonic potential with gyroscopic rotational stability: INTRODUCTION

 To test the QGEM protocol, we require mass of order $m\sim 10^{-15}-10^{-14}$~kg and spatial superposition of order $\Delta x \sim 1-50~{\rm \mu m}$, see~\cite{Bose:2017nin,Schut:2023hsy,Schut:2025blz}.
-To realise these experiments, one challenge is to create a large spatial superposition.
+To realize these experiments, one challenge is to create a large spatial superposition.
 This paper will aim to study the creation of large spatial superposition by employing an inverted harmonic potential (IHP) as the “inflation” stage in a Stern–Gerlach interferometer (SGI), motivated by our earlier paper~\cite{Zhou:2024voj}.
 The initial motivation comes from the paper ~\cite{RomeroIsart2017_CoherentInflation, PhysRevLett.132.023601,pino2018chip}, which proposed the initial idea of creating a large spatial superposition.
-The advantage of IHP is the realisation of a large spatial superposition due to tachyonic instability, see~\cite{Zhou:2024voj,Moorthy:2025bpz}.
-Furthermore, to realise the SGI, we also need to levitate the neutral nanoparticle diamagnetically on a chip, see~\cite{Schut:2023hsy, Elahi:2024dbb} by following the initial experimental realisation of levitating the nanoparticle by a fixed magnet~\cite{DUrso16_GM}.
+The advantage of IHP is the realization of a large spatial superposition due to tachyonic instability, see~\cite{Zhou:2024voj,Moorthy:2025bpz}.
+Furthermore, to realize the SGI, we also need to levitate the neutral nanoparticle diamagnetically on a chip, see~\cite{Schut:2023hsy, Elahi:2024dbb} by following the initial experimental realization of levitating the nanoparticle by a fixed magnet~\cite{DUrso16_GM}.

 One of the complications that arises in creating a spatial superposition of macroscopic objects is that of the rotational degrees of freedom along with the motional ones.
 For instance, in the case of a single NV (nitrogen vacancy) centered nanodiamond in the presence of an external magnetic field, the nanodiamond experiences torque, NV-spin libration, and the well-known Einstein–de Haas effect; see~\cite{stickler2021quantum}, see ~\cite{Japha:2022phw, japha2021unified}.
 Consequently, the achievable superposition size is also influenced by the specific spin configurations in the two interferometer arms, i.e., left and right arms of the matter-wave interferometer.
-Rotational phenomena are known to play a crucial role in nanocrystals; see the key references~\cite{chen2019nonadiabatic,Stickler18_GM,Rusconi:2022jhm,stickler2021quantum,ma2021torque,jin2024quantum,Kuhn2017}, and a review on rotational aspects of a nanoparticle~\cite{Rademacher:2025sye}.
+Rotational phenomena are known to play a crucial role in nanocrystals; see the key references~\cite{chen2019nonadiabatic,Stickler18_GM,Rusconi:2022jhm,stickler2021quantum,ma2021torque,jin2024quantum,Kuhn2017,wachter2025gyroscopicallystabilizedquantumspin}, and a review on rotational aspects of a nanoparticle~\cite{Rademacher:2025sye}.

 In addition, rotational effects have been shown to alter both the spatial extent of the superposition and the observed spin contrast~\cite{Japha:2022phw}, a situation often referred to as the Humpty-Dumpty problem~\cite{Englert,Schwinger,Scully}.
 This problem requires that, when the two paths of a matter-wave interferometer recombine, not only their classical positions, momenta, and all rotational degrees of freedom of the rigid body (including the three Euler angles associated with the NV-spin) coincide, but also that their quantum wave packets overlap substantially.
 To observe significant spin contrast in a matter-wave interferometer, we need gyroscopic stability provided by the nanodiamond's external rotation along the NV axis, as seen in \cite{Zhou:2024pdl,Rizaldy2025_RotationalStability}.
 These papers address both the Humpty Dumpty and the Einstein–de Haas problems by introducing an initial rotation in an NV nanodiamond.